Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Applications to matrix data whitening

 We do some numerical simulations to test the efficiency and robustness of the two estimation procedures.
 We take $M=500, N=833$ ($c=0.6$) and $a=0.7$.
 Although the number $p$ and the spikes $\alpha_i$ are assumed to be fixed in the description of model, in order to add some challenge to the test, we pick $p$ randomly following Poisson distribution with parameter $4$, and then $\alpha_1,\dots,\alpha_p$ are independently and uniformly positioned in the interval $[3,10]$.
-Let $\sigma^2=1$ (it can be any positive number since the algorithms are scale invariant).
+Let $\sigma^2=1$.
 With this construction of $\Cb_N$, we know that if $p\ge 1$, almost surely the spikes $\alpha_1,\dots,\alpha_p$ are simple.